ROCm/AMDMIGraphX/examples/transformers/mgx_llama2/README.md

 **If you are using the pre-quantized model you can skip this section.**

 Get the latest quark quantizer version from https://xcoartifactory/ui/native/uai-pip-local/com/amd/quark/main/nightly/ .
-Donwloading the zip is recommended because it contains the required scripts.
+Downloading the zip is recommended because it contains the required scripts.
 The quark version used when this was created: quark-1.0.0.dev20241028+eb46b7438 (28-10-24).

 Also we will need to install the onnxruntime-genai (OGA) tool to convert the quark_safetensors format to onnx format properly.